natix-io/dev-challenge/weather-service/readme.md

 🧪 Acceptance Criteria
 - You may use any programming language.
-Even pseudocode or a clearly structured functional design (e.g. flowchart-style logic) is acceptable — what matters is the clarity and quality of your technical design and solution.
+Even pseudocode or structured texts (e.g. workflow-style logic in written fromat) is acceptable — what matters is the clarity and quality of your technical design and solution.
 - You may mock any libraries or databases you need.
 The focus is not on third-party integerations.
 - Write down any assumptions — either as comments in the code or as side notes in a document.
 - Clearly describe the input and output of each major function/step in your solution.
 This helps us understand your reasoning behind your technical design.